-Most parents understand that learning another language has benefits for children.
+Most parents understand that learning another language benefits children.
 However, like most worthwhile endeavors, structuring language learning takes work.
-I often hear parents justify why their children are not learning Spanish.
+I often hear parents explain why their children are not learning Spanish.
 Here are 10 of the worst reasons for not teaching your child Spanish.

 I don’t speak Spanish.

 Children acquire many skills their parents don’t have, such as playing musical instruments or ballet.
 You will need help from professionals to structure your child’s learning, but there are many ways you can support your child even if you don’t speak Spanish.

 I’m not qualified.
 I don’t even know where to start.

 I hear this from many parents, including native speakers.
 Learning a language is a complex process.
 You need a plan, but you do not have to be a teacher to help your child learn.
 You do need to assess your situation and choose an approach that is right for your family.
 Understanding the basics of language learning is very helpful.
 Start by reading 5 Language Learning Concepts You Need to Understand to Raise a Bilingual Child.
 There are also excellent books available such as Family Language Learning: Learn Another Language, Raise Bilingual Children and Maximize Your Child’s Bilingual Ability.

 If there isn’t a language school near you, there may well be someone in your area who will to give your child classes.
 You can also find other families who are interested in learning and create a Spanish learning play group, so you can tackle the process together.

 There is no doubt that over the years you will invest in the process, as you invest in other aspects of your child’s education.
 The cost, however, does not have to be prohibitive.
 There are many excellent, free resources online.
 Whether you are supplementing a school program or working independently, take advantage of these.
 Mi mundo en palabras and Salsa are good places to start.
 There are also a variety of reasonably-priced programs available for teaching your child Spanish.

 I don’t have time.